Joseph-Willem-Ricci/wampa_world/README.md

 ## wampa_world.py

-Contains the WampaWorld class which defines gameplay, the main gameplay loop, and
+Contains the WampaWorld class which defines gameplay, the main gameplay loop, and the WampaWorld environment class

 ### TODOs: